BACK

 6. Feedback, Appreciation & Relationship Building

 Respond promptly and thoughtfully to every comment or concern.
+Speed matters.

 7. Client Recovery (When Things Go Wrong)

-Acknowledge issues immediately—never hide or minimize problems.
+Acknowledge issues immediately.
+Never hide or minimize problems.
+Clients sense when you're dodging.

 8. Measurement & Continuous Improvement